Mateusz167/Credit-Card-Eligibility-Analysis/README.md

 # Credit Card Eligibility Analysis

 This repository contains code and visualizations for analyzing credit card eligibility based on past data.
-The analysis includes data cleaning and preparation using Python and visualization creation using Power BI.
+The analysis includes data cleaning, preparation and and preliminary analysis using Python and visualization creation using Power BI.

-## Data Cleaning (Python)

-The Python script in this repository performs the following data cleaning tasks:

-- Handling missing values
-- Removing duplicates
-- Converting data types
-- Renaming columns
-- Replacing values

-### Code

-The Python script for data cleaning and preliminary analysis can be found in the `data_cleaning.py` file.

 ## Visualization (Power BI)